RisingJ/uroboros/readme.md

-A plugin for loading a phonegap app from from within a phonegap app
+A plugin for loading a phonegap app from within a phonegap app

 To install using plugman